2018 Ryder Cup First Tee To Be Biggest Ever - Golf Monthly

 The first tee at the 2016 Ryder Cup at Hazeltine had a capacity of 1,668 fans whilst the opening tee at Gleneagles in 2014 could hold 2,148 people.

-Watch the flyover video of how the first tee at Le Golf National will look here:
+Watch the digital flyover video of how the first tee at Le Golf National looks here:

-Ryder Cup Europe say that work will begin on the first tee at Le Golf National after the French Open which takes place there in July.
+Work begun on the first tee at Le Golf National after the French Open in July and was up by the end of August.

-It should be fully assembled by the end of August, four weeks ahead of the match.

 “The Ryder Cup is one of most popular and premiere sporting events around,” said Ryder Cup Match Director Edward Kitson.